-The objective of this paper is to present our experience regarding the age of occurrence, the conditions of the discovery, and the length of duration of BTH in children.
+The aim of this paper is to present our experience regarding the age of occurrence, the conditions of the discovery, and the length of duration of BTH in children.

-Methods The study was realized on a sample of 18 children, nine boys and nine girls, aged 10-42 (21.06 ± 9.35) months with BTH.
+Methods The study was realized on a sample of 18 children, 9 boys and 9 girls, aged 10-42 (21.06 ± 9.35) months with BTH.
 The diagnosis of BTH is based on the absence of bone and hepatobiliary diseases, and its spontaneous disappearance over the course of several months.

-Results One patient was in the first year, 13 in the second, three in the third, and one in the fourth.
-Isolated high activity of serum alkaline phosphatase, which was 2.04-21.9 (8.05 ± 5.31) times above the upper reference value for the corresponding age, in 14 cases it was found during the acute diarrhea, and in four with acute rhinopharyngitis, of which in two complicated with otitis media.
-The cause of diarrhea in six cases was rotavirus, in two Campylobacter, and in one adenovirus, and otitis media in one case was caused by Streptococcus pneumoniae, while in others, etiologic factors of infection were not identified.
-Spontaneous normalization of serum alkaline phosphatase activity was recorded between one and three months after the onset.
+Results One patient was in the first year, 13 in the second, 3 in the third and one in the fourth.
+Isolated high activity of serum alkaline phosphatase (ALP), which was $2.04-21.9~(8.05\pm5.31)$ times above the upper reference value for the corresponding age, in 14 cases it was found during the acute diarrhea and in 4 with acute rhinopharyngitis, of which in 2 complicated with otitis media.
+The cause of diarrhea in 6 cases was Rotavirus, in 2 Campylobacter and in one Adenovirus, and otitis media in one case was Streptococcus pneumoniae, while in other etiologic factors of infection it was not identified.
+Spontaneous normalization of serum ALP activity was recorded between 1 and 3 months.

-Conclusion BTH is a harmless biochemical disorder that spontaneously subsides within three months after initial observation.
+Conclusion BTH is a harmless biochemical disorder that spontaneously subsides within 3 months after initial observation.
 It is found randomly as a routine laboratory finding most often within the treatment of acute gastrointestinal and respiratory infections.